petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/using-adaptive-media/using-adapted-images-in-site-content.md

 # Using Adapted Images in Site Content

 Adaptive Media operates in the background to create multiple resolutions for images uploaded to Liferay DXP.
-When used in Blogs, Web Content, or Content Pages, it automatically selects the best resolution based on the target screen size.
+When used in blogs, web content, or content pages, it automatically selects the best resolution based on the target screen size.
 Understanding how to include these adapted images in your content is essential for optimizing performance.

 Each adapted image is identified in the HTML with a `data-fileentryid` attribute, which updates to the latest adapted image upon viewing the content.
 This ensures that even previously created content displays the most current adapted images.